espressif/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 - :ref:`mcpwm-generator-force-actions` - describes how to control the generator output level asynchronously in a forceful way.
 - :ref:`mcpwm-synchronization` - describes how to synchronize the MCPWM timers and get a fixed phase difference between the generated PWM signals.
 - :ref:`mcpwm-capture` - describes how to use the MCPWM capture module to measure the pulse width of a signal.
-- :ref:`mcpwm-power-management` - describes how different source clocks will affect power consumption.
+- :ref:`mcpwm-power-management` - describes how different source clocks affects power consumption.
 - :ref:`mcpwm-iram-safe` - describes tips on how to make the RMT interrupt work better along with a disabled cache.
 - :ref:`mcpwm-thread-safety` - lists which APIs are guaranteed to be thread-safe by the driver.
 - :ref:`mcpwm-kconfig-options` - lists the supported Kconfig options that can bring different effects to the driver.